Lucas Brumme: Career

 Brumme made his professional debut for Wehen Wiesbaden in the 3.
 Liga on 9 January 2021, starting in the home match against Hallescher FC.
 He was substituted out in the 68th minute for Benedict Hollerbach, with the match finishing as a 1–1 draw.

+On 29 July 2023, Brumme joined Rot-Weiss Essen in 3.
+Liga on a one-year contract.